joshuar/go-hass-anything/docs/development/Apps.md

 2. Send state messages/payloads (as required).

-For an app using Go Hass Anything, that means the app satisfies the `hass.MQTTDevice` and `Agent.App` interfaces.
-These share common methods so it is easy to satisfy both.
+For an app using Go Hass Anything, that means the app satisfies the `mqtt.Device` and `Agent.App` interfaces.
+These share common methods, so it is easy to satisfy both.

-If the app is self-contained and not running through the agent framework, it should satisfy `hass.MQTTDEvice` and will need to supply a `hass.MQTTClient` to the `hass.*` functions it will use directly.
+If the app is self-contained and not running through the agent framework, it should satisfy `mqtt.Device`.

 ## Example App running under the Agent